Kentico/xperience-by-kentico-kentico-migration-tool/README.md

 ### Source

-The migration currently supports the Kentico Xperience 13 or Kentico 12 as the source instance.
+The migration currently supports the Kentico Xperience 13, Kentico 12 or Kentico 11 as the source instance.
 See the following sections for compatibility information and limitations of respective versions.

 #### Kentico Xperience 13